zhangjinpeng87/pd/docs/development.md

 ## Error responses

 Error responses from the server are switching to using [errcode codes](https://github.com/pingcap/errcode).
-The should use the `errorResp` function.
+They should use the `errorResp` function.
 Please look at other places in the codebase that use `errorResp`.